HenintsoaRaza/Data-Analytics-Project/README.md

 Our graphs will automatically adapt themselves with respect to your filters such as date, feature and dimension.

 Finally, you can also display a table that stores the average and median of the selected feature.
-All these filters are placed beautifully in a sidebar on the left of the panel.<br />
+All these filters are placed beautifully in a sidebar on the left of the panel.

 **2) Deep dive into a specific city** <br />